What are you looking for?

 Animals Found in Moremi Game Reserve

-There are a variety of animals that can be seen in abundance here, including elephants, giraffes, hippos, zebras, buffalo, and wildebeest.
+There are a variety of animals that can be seen in abundance here, including elephants, giraffes, hippos, zebras, buffaloes, and wildebeest.
 Lions, leopards, hyenas, and wild dogs do make appearances in the park, while rhinos and cheetahs are rare.

-For birding enthusiasts, common birds found here include the African fish eagle, African skimmer, green-winged pytilia, and the Southern carmine bee-eater.
+For birding enthusiasts, common birds found here include the African fish eagle, African skimmer, green-winged pytilia, and the southern carmine bee-eater.
 Rarer species are the slaty egret and Pel’s fishing owl.

 How to Get to Moremi Game Reserve